(Actually, I didn’t. Someone else did. I didn’t even write that joke. I saw it on Twitter. I’m horrible. Forgive me. Hold me. Love me.)

 I should have seen it coming but I didn’t.

-Just that morning I had stood in front of the church and I preached my guts out.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Just that morning I had stood in front of the church and I preached my guts out.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 I pointed to the road ahead.